eheimlich/eheimlich.github.io/_posts/2019-08-03-factorial_design.md

 From this table, how would we calculate the **main** effects of Phone, Email and SMS on behavior change?
-To calculate the effect of Phone we will compare each group that got an Phone with its counterpart that didnt but had the same Email and SMS levels.
+To calculate the effect of Phone we will compare each group that got an Phone with its counterpart that didn't but had the same Email and SMS levels.
 Then we will average all the of the difference between the pairs to get an overall main effect.